FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Incorporate styles elements (scss variables & mixins) into a _theme.scss file
 - Use Angular Component scope styling and the @import directive.

+**Stretch goals**

+1. Save the Colonist Object.
+- When the use completes the registration form, the API will return a colonist object in the response to the POST request.
+- See if you can save the colonist using `localStorage`, and retrieve it later in the Encounter's component.
+You'll need to send a colonist ID when POST-ing an encounter.

+2. WordPress Integration
+- Create a blog Component/Route and display posts from by Mars Colonists in your App!
+- Here is the Blog URL: http://fourth.academy.red/
+- Here is the Endpoint for GET-in the posts: http://fourth.academy.red/wp-json/wp/v2/posts

+**Good Luck!**

 ## Submission Instructions